-Leases-In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by all leases with terms of more than 12 months.
-The Company is evaluating the impact of the amended lease guidance on its consolidated financial statements, and will adopt this guidance on December 31, 2021.
+The Company will adopt this guidance on December 31, 2021 and expects to recognize approximately \$17 million to \$21 million of operating lease liabilities and related right-of-use assets on the Company's Condensed Consolidated Balance Sheets upon adoption.